❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

 Minor chords

-Great minor chords for beginner guitarists, on the other hand, include the minor A and minor E chords.
-Minor chords are written with a lowercase letter “m” next to them.
-In other words, these two chords are written as Am and Em.
-Here’s how you can play the minor E chord:
+Great minor chords for beginner guitarists include the minor A and minor E chords.
+Minor chords are written with a lowercase “m” next to them.
+These two chords are written as Am and Em.
+Here’s how to play the minor E chord:

 E Minor Chord Guitar

-You can tell the difference between major and minor chords by their sound: A minor chord sounds darker and sadder than major chords which have a brighter and happier sound to them.
+You can tell the difference between major and minor chords by their sound: a minor chord sounds dark and sad, while major chords have a brighter and happier sound.

 7. Learn how to strum guitar chords

 To play a guitar chord, you need to strum multiple strings at the same time.
-However, some guitar chords, like D and C, require you to not play one or more of the guitar strings.
+However, to play some guitar chords, like D and C, you have to avoid playing certain strings.
 Because of this, some chords are easier to play than others.
-In addition to not playing certain strings, you need to make sure that you don’t accidentally mute any of the strings that should be played by laying your hand on top of the strings.
+In addition to not playing all strings, you need to make sure you don’t accidentally mute any strings by laying your hand on top of them.

-Once you get the hang of strumming some of the basic open chords, you can start experimenting with up- and downstrokes as well as more complex strumming patterns and chord progressions.
+Once you get the hang of strumming some basic open chords, you can start experimenting with upstrokes and downstrokes, as well as more complex strumming patterns and chord progressions.
+You can also try your hand at different chord types, including barre chords, which require you to hold down multiple strings with the same finger.

 8. Read guitar tablature

 When you want to play more than just guitar chords, guitar tablatures or “tabs” will come in handy.
-Guitar tabs are an easy way to read musical notation and learn guitar.
-Individual notes are visualized as numbers that are located on horizontal lines that represent the strings of a guitar.
-Open strings are represented with a zero (0) while the letter X stands for muted strings.
-The line at the bottom stands for the lowest E string and the one on top is the high E string.
+Guitar tabs are an easy way to read musical notation and learn to play.
+Individual notes are visualized as numbers on horizontal lines that represent the strings of a guitar.
+Open strings are represented with a zero (0), while the letter X stands for muted strings.
+The line at the bottom represents the lowest E string, and the one on top is the high E string.

 Traditional Guitar Tablature

-Guitar tabs can be used to play chords as well.
-However, tabs are a more versatile tool for guitarists of all skill levels as they can show slides, bends, hammer-ons, pull-offs, double stops, and so much more.
-These techniques may not be the first ones to learn as a beginner, but it’s good to start practicing them as you develop and improve as a guitarist.
-If you want to play more complex melodies in addition to just chords, make sure to learn how to read guitar tabs too.
+You can use guitar tabs to play chords as well.
+However, tabs are a versatile tool for guitarists of all skill levels, as they show slides, bends, hammer-ons, pull-offs, double stops, and so much more.
+These techniques may not be the first ones you learn as a beginner, but it’s good to start practicing them as you grow and improve.
+Learn how to read guitar tabs if you want to play more complex melodies besides just chords.

 9. Practice picking and using a guitar pick

 Playing individual notes is possible with your thumb and other fingers.
 This is known as fingerpicking.
 However, a guitar pick will come in handy, especially if you’re playing an electric guitar.
-A guitar pick is a great tool for strumming chords on an acoustic guitar as well.
-Guitar picks come in many sizes and materials, but the most important aspect of a guitar pick is probably how thick it is.
+A pick is a great tool for strumming chords on an acoustic guitar as well.
+Guitar picks come in many sizes and materials, but the most important aspect of a pick is its thickness.

 Yousician Guitar Pick

-When picking individual strings with a guitar pick, hold the pick between your thumb and index finger.
-Leave the three other fingers free, and don’t hold the pick too tightly.
-The pick should stick out of the side of your thumb with the nail of your thumb facing towards you.
+When picking individual strings with a pick, hold it between your thumb and index finger.
+Leave the other three fingers free, and don’t grip the pick too tightly.
+The pick should stick out of the side of your thumb with the nail of your thumb facing up toward you.
 Pick individual strings slowly at first.
-Then start increasing the speed and pick both up and down.
-Don’t get discouraged if you pick some of the incorrect strings as you’re still getting used to playing with a pick.
+Then, start increasing the speed and pick both up and down.
+Don’t get discouraged if you pick some incorrect strings, as you’re still getting used to playing with a pick.

 10. Learn minor and major scales

-Guitar scales may feel a bit intimidating when starting to get more familiar with them.
-However, as you’ll soon notice, they’re a great way to explore the guitar fretboard and understand where to find different notes.
-Guitar scales are also helpful when you want to improvise a guitar solo or start writing your own songs for the guitar.
-Just like chords, there are both major and minor scales.
+Guitar scales and music theory may feel intimidating.
+However, as you’ll soon notice, guitar scales are a great way to explore the fretboard and understand where to find different notes.
+Guitar scales are also helpful when you want to improvise a guitar solo or start writing your own songs.
+Just like with chords, there are both major and minor scales.

 G Minor Pentatonic Scale Root 6 Position

-Yousician has great workouts for learning and mastering different scales on the guitar.
-Playing the scales up and down is an effective way to help memorize scales.
-As your fingers get used to playing the scale, try playing the scale faster to develop dexterity and improve your playing.
+Yousician has great exercises to master different scales on the guitar.
+Playing the scales up and down is an effective way to memorize them.
+As your fingers get used to playing the scale, try playing faster to develop dexterity and improve your skills.

 11. Start playing your favorite songs

-Now let’s get to the part you’ve probably been waiting for — playing your favorite song on the guitar.
-The days of carrying around massive books full of guitar notes and chords are over as the internet offers guitar tabs for pretty much any song you can think of.
-Just Google the song title and add the word “tab,” and if you’re lucky, someone else has taken the effort of transcribing the song into guitar tablature.
+Now, let’s get to the part you’ve probably been waiting for — playing your favorite songs on the guitar.
+The days of carrying around massive books full of guitar notes and chords are over, as the internet offers guitar tabs for pretty much any song you can think of.
+Just Google the song title and add the word “tab,” and if you’re lucky, someone else has already taken the effort of transcribing the song into guitar tablature.

 In addition to normal guitar tabs and chords, you can use an interactive music-learning app like Yousician to play guitar songs.
-Go ahead and check out Yousician’s full library of popular songs where you’ll find different artists, bands, and musical genres of your liking.
-Perhaps your favorite guitar song is waiting there too.
+Go ahead and check out Yousician’s full library of popular songs, where you’ll find different artists, bands, and musical genres.
+Who knows – maybe your favorite guitar song is waiting there!

 12. Practice, practice, practice

-After you’ve got the hang of how to play guitar chords, tune your instrument, navigate the fretboard, and read guitar tablature, it’s hard practice and repetition from there.
-Make playing the guitar and practicing a daily routine.
-Although you may experience some pain in your fingertips at first, your hands will get used to playing the guitar as you gain finger strength and develop muscle memory.
+After you’ve gotten the hang of playing guitar chords, tuning your instrument, navigating the fretboard, and reading guitar tablature, the most important thing you can do is practice.
+Make it a part of your daily routine.
+Although your fingertips may hurt at first, your hands will get used to playing the guitar as you gain finger strength and develop muscle memory.

-Although practicing your guitar playing skills is important, don’t forget that playing should be fun.
-Your motivation will run out soon if you take things too seriously and don’t make playing the guitar enjoyable for yourself.
+Although practicing the guitar is important, don’t forget that playing should be fun.
+Your motivation will run out soon if you take things too seriously and don’t make playing the guitar enjoyable.
 That’s where Yousician comes in.

 Yousician is your personal guitar teacher that helps you master the art of playing the guitar.
-Follow Yousician’s interactive guitar lessons at your own pace as you gradually learn more and more new skills.
+Follow Yousician’s interactive guitar lessons at your own pace as you gradually learn more and more skills.
 Yousician’s song library contains hundreds of popular songs that you can play with the guitar.
-A practice session with Yousician makes for a fun and motivating guitar lesson as the app gives you real-time feedback that motivates you to improve your guitar playing skills even more.
+A practice session with Yousician makes for a fun and motivating guitar lesson, as the app gives you real-time feedback that motivates you to improve your guitar-playing skills.

 Start your free trial